busman84/mongo/README.md

 For more details regarding data modeling in MongoDB, start with [this section of mongoDB's documentation ](http://docs.mongodb.org/manual/core/data-modeling-introduction/) or this [hour long YouTube video](https://www.youtube.com/watch?v=PIWVFUtBV1Q)

-## Conclusion (5 mins)
-- What are some of the differences between Mongo & Postgres databases?
-- How do you add a document to a collection in the Mongo shell?
-- Describe the difference between embedding & referencing documents.
-Give an example of when you might use each.